bkesterbyld/maroon-potato/src/pages/index.md

     subtitle: ''
     content: >
-      Above is a data processing and storage API for commerce operators that distributes data globally and crunches it right where users are
+      Above is a data processing and storage API for commerce operators that distributes data globally and serves it right where users are
     actions:
       - label: Join the Beta
         url: /general-enquiries